Moneepshpel/8-Puzzle-AI-Search/README.md

 ### 1. Breadth-First Search (BFS)
 - Explores all nodes at the current depth before moving deeper.
 - Guarantees the shortest solution.
+- Time Complexity: O(b^d)
+- Space Complexity: O(b^d)
+- b : branching factor (number of  - possible moves, max = 4 in 8-      puzzle)
+- d : depth of the shallowest        (optimal) solution

+Notes:
+- Explores the search tree level by level.
+- Guarantees the shortest path in terms of number of moves.
+- High memory consumption due to storing all nodes at each level.

 ### 2. Depth-First Search (DFS)
 - Explores as deep as possible along each branch before backtracking.
 - May not find the shortest path and can use less memory.

+- Time Complexity: O(b^m)
+- Space Complexity: O(b*m)

+- b : branching factor (number of  - possible moves, max = 4 in 8-      puzzle)
+- m : maximum depth of the search    tree

+Notes:
+- DFS does NOT guarantee the shortest solution.
+- Uses less memory than BFS.

 ### 3. Uniform Cost Search (UCS)
 - Expands the node with the lowest path cost.
 - Guarantees optimal solution if cost is uniform.

+- Time Complexity: O(b^(C*/ε))
+- Space Complexity: O(b^(C*/ε))

+- b  : branching factor
+- C* : cost of the optimal solution
+- ε  : minimum step cost

+Notes:
+- Guarantees optimal solution.
+- Slower than BFS when costs vary.

 ### 4 .
 Greedy Search

-Uses a heuristic to select the node that seems closest to the goal.
+- Uses a heuristic to select the node that seems closest to the goal.

-Does not guarantee the shortest path, but often faster than BFS or DFS.
+- Does not guarantee the shortest path, but often faster than BFS or DFS.
 Common heuristics: misplaced tiles, Manhattan distance

+- Time Complexity: O(b^m)
+- Space Complexity: O(b^m)

+- b : branching factor
+- m : maximum depth

+Notes:
+- Uses heuristic function h(n) only.
+- Fast but NOT optimal.
+- May get stuck in loops or bad paths.
+"""

 ### 5. A* Search
 - Uses heuristics to estimate the cost to goal.
 - More efficient; finds the optimal solution faster.
 - Common heuristics: misplaced tiles, Manhattan distance.

+- Time Complexity: O(b^d)
+- Space Complexity: O(b^d)

+- b : branching factor
+- d : depth of optimal solution

+Notes:
+- Uses f(n) = g(n) + h(n)
+- Guarantees optimal solution if heuristic is admissible.
+- Very memory intensive.

 ## Project Structure
 8-Puzzle-AI/